MaxHunt/Real-Time-Accel-App/README.md

-# Real-Time-Accel-App
+# Real-Time-Accel-App-Pebble
-A Real Time Acceleometer Monitoring
+A Real Time Acceleometer Monitoring on the Pebble Smart Watch